Wildlife Pond Makeovers: Water Features and RGB LED Strip Lighting

 The only plants I reintroduced into the pond were a small variety pond lily and the oxygenating plants.

-First Major Makeover
+First Major Makeover (Water Features)

 The third pond proved extremely successful, with few issues.
 So after a few years I dug a reservoir next to the pond and experimented with various water features.